Turkish Citizenship by Investment

 Recent Changes

-Presidential Decree raised the minimum real estate investment threshold from USD 250,000 to USD 400,000 for citizenship eligibility.
-The mandatory property appraisal requirement was simultaneously tightened to ensure purchase price cannot be artificially inflated above market value.
+Presidential Decree raised the minimum real estate investment threshold from USD 250,000 to USD 400,000.
+The mandatory independent property appraisal requirement was simultaneously tightened to prevent inflated declared values.

-source →Turkey introduced additional AML/CFT due-diligence requirements for citizenship applicants, including enhanced source-of-funds documentation.
-This followed FATF scrutiny of Turkish real estate market exposure to illicit finance.
+source →Turkey introduced enhanced AML/CFT due-diligence requirements for citizenship applicants, including more rigorous source-of-funds documentation, following FATF scrutiny of Turkish real estate market exposure to illicit finance.

 source →